jgnewman/maplescript/README.md

 ClojureScript is awesome.
 But it's also big and heavy because it tries to implement as much of the full Clojure language as possible.
 It has a lot of features that, while cool, aren't really necessary and can slow things down.

-Pine, on the other hand, is extremely light-weight, and focuses on applying functionalism to JavaScript without too much unfamiliarity.
-Like CoffeeScript, it has minimal overhead and contains many similar benefits.
+Pine, on the other hand, is extremely light-weight and focuses on applying functionalism to JavaScript without too much unfamiliarity.
+Like CoffeeScript, it has relatively minimal overhead and contains many similar benefits.

 ## What are some of Pine's distinguishing features?